Eastern Puerto Rico

 Good to Knows:

-• Wear hiking shoes with good treads, the rocks are slippery.
+Wear hiking shoes with good treads, rocks are slippery (speaking from personal experience).

 Luquillo

 Nearby El Yunque is the town of Luquillo, known for the Luquillo Kiosks.
-Located along the highway, there are 60 street-side stalls and restaurants selling Puerto Rican street food and classic Caribbean dishes.
-These are some of our favorites to try:
+Located along the highway, there are 60 street side stalls and restaurants selling Puerto Rican street food and classic Caribbean dishes.

-Whole Red Snapper (Chillo).
-The whole fish is typically fried until crispy from head to tail.
+Whole Fried Red Snapper (Chillo Frito Entero).
+Whole fried fish, especially red snapper, is a typical Puerto Rican dish.
+The fish is fried until crispy from head to tail.
 The meat is tender and easily pulls away from the bones while the fins and tails break off like “chips.”

 Mofongo.
-Fried green plantains that are mashed in a wooden mortar and pestle with oil, garlic and salt.
+Fried green plantains that are mashed in a pilón (a wooden mortar and pestle) with oil, garlic and salt.
 Many restaurants make Stuffed Mofongo with seafood, vegetables or meat.

 Carrucho.
 The meat of the queen conch.
 It’s often served raw as ceviche or salad either alone or with an arepa.

 Salmorejo.
-A mixture of tomato and land crab meat strewed together.
+A mixture of tomato and land crab strewed together.
+It can be gamey depending on the preparation.

 Alcapurrias.
 A fritter made from green plantain and cassava molded with a leaf and fried.
-They’re typically filled with annatto oil and a meat.
+They’re typically filled with annatto oil and a meat or crab.

 Kiosks to Visit